 Original Medicare is a great starting point, but it doesn’t cover everything.
 You’ll be on your own for nursing home or assisted living stays that last longer than 100 days and for eyeglasses, contacts, dental care and hearing aids.
 For the things it does cover, you could still be left with a very large bill.

-That's why additional coverage options are available to you from Wellmark® Blue Cross® and Blue Shield®.
-A Medicare supplement or prescription drug plan can help protect you against unexpected costs so you can plan from year to year.
+That's why additional coverage options are available to you from Wellmark Blue Cross and Blue Shield.
+A Medicare supplement plan, or Medigap, and prescription drug plan can help protect you against unexpected costs so you can plan your health spending from year to year.
 You can also take advantage of separate dental and vision plans that give you additional coverage.

 - Enrollment deadlines